Ryukote/CexCoreOld/README.md

 ## .NET Core Wrapper for *[CEX.IO](https://cex.io/)*

-### What is new (version 1.1.0)?
-In CexCore version 1.1.0 I have added support for trading with QASH and GUSD.
-Both of those currencies came officially to cex.io, so I added support for them.

 ### Getting started
 This is completed version of original repository by fasetto.
 In this fork, I have filled the gap created by original author with adding all crypto currencies available on CEX.IO and fixed a small bug for placing market order.